 Who We Are

-As a proud member of the Sunrise Association, our mission is to bring back the joys of childhood to children with cancer and their siblings through our Day Camp, Year-Round and In-Hospital Recreational Programs, all offered free of charge.
+Sunrise Day Camp-Pearl River is a proud member of the Sunrise Association, whose mission is to bring back the joys of childhood to children with cancer and their siblings worldwide.
+Sunrise accomplishes this through the creation and oversight of welcoming, inclusive summer day camps, year-round programs and in-hospital recreational activities, all offered free of charge.

 What We Do For Kids with Cancer and Their Siblings